Ted Danson: 2015–present: The Good Place, Mr. Mayor and further work

 In 2015, Danson appeared in the second season of the TV show Fargo, portraying Sheriff Hank Larsson.
 From 2016 to 2020 Danson appeared opposite Kristen Bell as the character Michael in the NBC sitcom The Good Place.
 He was nominated for and won numerous awards for his performance as Michael.
 Danson had the main role on the NBC sitcom Mr. Mayor (2021–2022), in which he plays a wealthy businessman who runs for mayor of Los Angeles for all the wrong reasons.
 Episode 109 of the Beef and Dairy Network Podcast, entitled "Ted Danson", features Danson playing an alternate version of himself (referred to as "The Actor Ted Danson") seeking to collect on a debt of 460 million tons of grain.

 In 2024, he starred as the leading role of Charles in the Netflix comedy series, A Man on the Inside, based on the 2020 Academy Award-nominee documentary The Mole Agent.
 He was nominated for a Golden Globe Award for Best Actor – Television Series Musical or Comedy and a Screen Actors Guild Award for Outstanding Actor in a Comedy Series for the first season.
 As of 2024, Danson has appeared as a regular in twelve television shows, reportedly the most any actor has done historically.
 In 2024, he became the official spokesperson for Consumer Cellular, a telephone company.
 Also in 2024, Danson and Woody Harrelson started a Team Coco podcast called Where Everybody Knows Your Name where they interview celebrities about their lives and careers.
+Danson voiced Ralph Waldo Emerson in the 2026 PBS documentary Henry David Thoreau.